RenuSolanki/EasyABM.jl/docs/src/SIR.md

 # SIR model

-In the agent-based modeling approach an epidemiological model, like SIR model can have a large number of parameters depending upon the requirements.
+In the agent-based modeling approach an epidemiological model, like SIR model can have a large number of properties depending upon the requirements.
 Below we will implement a basic SIR model in EasyABM.

 ```julia
 using EasyABM